 Network of complexity features

 We explored relationships among the complexity features using a network approach.
 Specifically, we constructed a bipartite (i.e., containing two node types) directed network to link complexity articles with the features retrieved from our review (Table 1).
 In this network, the first node type represents individual articles, and the second node type represents the features.
-We weighted edges connecting the two node types in the bipartite network by the relative usage of each feature within each article.
+We weighted the edges connecting the two node types in the bipartite network by the relative usage of each feature within each article.
 Once we constructed the bi-partite network, we projected it as a single mode or ‘unipartite’ network for ease of visualization and analysis.
 In the unipartite network, all nodes are treated as the same type and directionality is lost.
 We calculated the importance of each node in the network as the sum of the edge weights of the adjacent edges of the node (henceforth ‘strength’).
 We also estimated realized connectance (RC), namely the proportion of possible links between nodes that are realized, as

 RC=L2SS-1,